samuelsmeurer/sky_trade/radar_esp32/radar_skytrade/README.md

 3. Click to open the folder `skytrade/radar_esp32/radar_skytrade`.
 4. Ensure that the ESP32 cable is connected to the USB port and click on the board selection box:
    ![Board Selection](../../others/images/5image.png)
-5. Type "ESP32 Dev Module" and confirm.
+5. Type `ESP32 Dev Module` and confirm.
    ![Select ESP32 Dev Module](../../others/images/6image.png)
 6. Click on verify and confirm that the compilation was successful.
    ![Compilation Success](../../others/images/7image.png)